Written by Scott Balson and published by Interactive Presentations Pty Ltd in January 2004:

 The foreword of this book by E G Jansen tells us that van Zyl studied the Griqua and the Bushmen in the first half of the 1900s.
 The Internet and the foreword tells us that van Zyl was a Senator who accompanied an expedition in 1950 to "study and document how the bushmen lived".

 What is know is that Senator van Zyl had a special interest in the Griqua - as reflected by the photos he took in Griquatown of the Waterboer family and other Griqua communities in the region.
-In his book he looked at their language, their humour, their lives and, interestingly, the "Griquatown coins".
+In his book he looked at their language, their humour, their lives and, interestingly, the "Griquatown token coins".

 More on this book at this link